cooperwalter/check-stock-index-price/README.md

 Honestly, copying and pasting the files into the Google Cloud Run Functions editor is the easiest way to deploy.
 Only the editor supports testing the function... so yeah.

+Files that need to be deployed:

+- `index.js` - The main entry point for the function
+- `Firestore.js` - The Firestore service
+- `Notifier.js` - The notifier service
+- `package.json` - The package.json file

 ## Google Firestore Storage

 Google Firestore is a NoSQL database that uses collections and documents to store data.